LessJakub/ShadowCast/README.md

 # ShadowCast

 ShadowCast is a simple  [virtual tabletop](https://www.dnd-compendium.com/dm-resources/virtual-tabletops) application that can be used to simiulate field of view for your RPG games.
+This project was created during fourth semester of my studies at Silesian University of Technology.

 ## Table of Contents
 * [Usage](Usage)